-Microsoft Security Essentials and Avast are two popular antivirus software with dedicated users on the market.
+Microsoft Security Essentials and Avast are two popular antivirus software with dedicated users.
 MSE, currently known as Microsoft Defender, has offered its users an excellent level of protection since its launch with newer versions of the Windows operating system.
 Avast has been ranked among the top antivirus software for years, with its free version offering impeccable protection and steps up the game even more with its premium packages and added features.

-Choosing which of these two powerful antivirus software to use will become easier after we go through our Microsoft Defender vs Avast comparison.
-We will introduce each software first, and then we’ll compare them in eight categories, where we’ll choose a winner in each category before announcing the ultimate winner at the end.
+Choosing which of these two powerful antivirus software to use will become easier after our Microsoft Defender vs Avast comparison.
+We will introduce each software first and then compare them in eight categories.
+We’ll choose a winner in each category before announcing the ultimate winner at the end.

 What is Microsoft Defender?
 What can it do for you?

 When it started, Microsoft Defender’s name was Microsoft Security Essentials before changing to Windows Defender and settling on its current name.
 MD is the built-in antivirus software with every Windows version.
-Microsoft Defender offers your device good protection for free, but the extent of this protection depends on the version of your Windows.
-The newer the Windows version, the more updated the MD version will be, hence offering more protection.
+Microsoft Defender offers good protection for your device for free, but the extent of this protection depends on the version of your Windows.
+The newer the Windows version, the more updated the MD version will be, offering more protection.

-Due to being a built-in antivirus software, you cannot shut Windows Defender down unless you install third-party antivirus software, which means MD will shut down automatically.
+Because Windows Defender is built-in antivirus software, you cannot shut it down unless you install third-party antivirus software, which means MD will shut down automatically.

 What is Avast?
 What can it do for you?